Kotlin/kotlinx.serialization/README.md

 }
 ```

+Detailed documentation with more complicated examples of usage located in [DOC.md](DOC.md).

-More complicated examples and examples of implementing custom formats can be found in `examples` folder (work in progress).
+Example project with different implementations of custom formats can be found in [`examples`](examples) folder.
-Detailed documentation located in [DOC.md](DOC.md).
+You can run it with `cd examples; ./gradlew -q runApp`.

 ## Built-in formats